Our new theme packages each unfold a story through interconnected learning experiences.

 During this active inquiry based activity, students will closely investigate, explore and contrast specific forest and meadow ecosystems.
 They will determine the difference between biotic and abiotic evidence and the conditions required to support life.
 As a result of these investigations, students will develop a deeper understanding of ecosystems and the interconnectedness between living organisms.

-After a scenic hike out to our sugar shack, students will learn about the history of maple sugaring and its roots in native and colonial cultures.
-Our sap men and women will demonstrate how to tap a maple tree— if you’re here at the right time, students can try sap straight from the tree!
-Finally, they’ll enjoy the fruits of their labor with a maple syrup taste test and maple candy.
+After a scenic hike out to our sugar shack, students will learn about the history of maple sugaring and its roots in Indigenous and colonial cultures.
+Our staff will demonstrate how to tap a sugar maple tree in order to sustainably harvest sap from our sugarbush.
+Inside the shack, students will learn all the steps involved in turning that sap into a sweet maple syrup.
+Finally, they’ll enjoy the fruits of their labor with a maple syrup taste test and enjoy jackwax candy!

 Students will interact with nature while exploring the elements and principles of art.
-Through the use of natural materials, students will cooperatively create a temporary art installation.
+Using inspiration from artist Andy Goldsworthy and their imaginations, students will cooperatively create a temporary art installation using natural materials. (click here to see his work).

-Participate in one of the most important scientific studies in the NYC watershed!
+Participate in one of the most important scientific studies in the Catskill watershed, an essential part of NYC’s water supply system!
 Equipped with professional water testing supplies, and with the region’s largest reservoir in our backyard, students can work as citizen scientists as we monitor water chemistry, turbidity, riparian vegetation, bank stability, macroinvertebrates, and the physical properties of the Esopus Creek.
+Students are exposed to a number of scientific methods of measurement to study water quality in the field.

 This area’s geography, proximity to NYC, and pristine environment made it the perfect place to build the Ashokan Reservoir, but its construction was not without controversy.
 Students will learn about the natural and social history of the site, use maps to identify the range of the watershed, and gain a deeper understanding of the reservoir’s impact on land, animals, and people.

-Gather around the woodstove to learn about the great naturalist writers of the 19th century and their victories in environmental protection.
-Thoreau, Muir, and Catskills-born John Burroughs sought the peace and inspiration that can only be found in the woods; with Ashokan journal in hand, students can be inspired by the same serene landscape as they create their own works.
+Step into the wilderness to learn about the great naturalist writers of the 19th century and their victories in environmental protection.
+Thoreau, Muir, and Catskills-born John Burroughs sought the peace and inspiration that can only be found in the woods; with their Ashokan journal in hand, students can be inspired by the same serene landscape as they create their own works.

-We’ll work in teams to make beautiful, functional crafts using the methods and tools of our predecessors.
-Students will be encouraged to consider the raw materials they’re using—where do the sorghum and handles come from?—and question how the industrial revolution has changed the way we acquire and repair tools today (including the environmental implications).
+Students work together to make beautiful, functional crafts using colonial methods and tools.
+They will learn about the raw materials they’re using and question how the industrial revolution has changed the way we acquire and repair tools today (including the environmental implications).
+Each student will go home with a deeper appreciation for handmade crafts!

 Teachers choose evening programs (in advance of their class’s arrival to Ashokan) that will complement the day programs.
 Some are presented by visiting instructors; historic re-enactors, music & dance leaders, and animal specialists.
 Ashokan instructors lead other evening programs like night walks, skits & song night, and campfire.
 Click photos for more details.